Behavior and use cases

 Events and streams

-Datastream ingests a lot of data in real time from a variety of sources, and makes the data available for consumption in the destination.
+Datastream ingests a lot of data in near real-time fashion from a variety of sources, and makes the data available for consumption in the destination.
 The unit of data stored by Datastream is an event.
 A stream represents continuous ingestion of events from a source and writing them to a destination.

 Data sources have their own types, some specific to the database itself, and some that are generic and are shared across databases.
 Because there are many different sources that generate streams to a unified destination, there must be a standard, unified way to represent the original source type across all sources.
 The unified type is a common and lossless way to represent data types across all sources so that they can be consumed in a cohesive manner.
 The unified types supported by Datastream will represent the superset of all normalized types across all supported source systems so that all types can be supported losslessly.